aisingapore/TagUI/README.md

 ```

 ### CHROME EXTENSION
-Prior to public release, to use TA.Gui Chrome extension for recording automation flows, type chrome://extensions in Google Chrome, then drag and drop TA.Gui chrome folder into the browser.
+Prior to public release, to use TA.Gui Chrome web browser extension for recording automation flows, type chrome://extensions in Google Chrome, then drag and drop TA.Gui chrome folder into the browser.
 TA.Gui Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.
+To start recording and exporting your automation flows, simply click on TA.Gui icon on your Chrome toolbar.

-### FLOWCHART
+### TA.GUI WORKFLOW
 What happens behind the scenes when you run an automation flow

 ![TA.Gui Flowchart](https://raw.githubusercontent.com/tebelorg/TA.Gui/master/src/media/flowchart.png)